pipegalera/pipegalera.github.io/content/mostly_books/book-fooled-by-randomness/index.md

 - Having never been impressed by people with money (and I have met plenty of those throughout my life), I did not look at any of them as remotely a role model for me.
 Perhaps the opposite effect holds, as I am generally repelled by the wealthy, generally because of the attitude of epic heroism that usually accompanies rapid enrichment.

-- There are only two types of theories:

-1. Theories that are known to be wrong, as they were tested and adequately rejected (falsified).

-2. Theories that have not yet been known to be wrong, not falsified.
+- There are only two types of theories: i) Theories that are known to be wrong, as they were tested and adequately rejected (falsified). ii) Theories that have not yet been known to be wrong, not falsified.

 - Why is a theory never right?
 Because we will never know if all the swans are white